GuidoWestra/MG-store/README.md

 Users / Customers which interact with the site (unregistered & registered)

 Tasks

-Find and retrieve fake products data (or make the data yourself) Setup express API
+- Find and retrieve fake products data (or make the data yourself)
+- Setup express API
-Setup Database
+- Setup Database
-Configure & test Database connection details
+- Configure & test Database connection details
-Create Models with attributes:
+- Create Models with attributes:
-Users:
-email : string
-password : string
-name : string
-[id] : integer
-Products: (availability can be set to true / false ) name string
-price: float
-category : string
-available: boolean
-[id] : integer
-Cart (a list of products the customer has selected to purchase) productId (every Row with a different product) userId (user has the product in his cart)
-Do Migration files
+- Do Migration files
-Create Seeders for all tables
+- Create Seeders for all tables
-Test Database relations & table shapes with queries
+- Test Database relations & table shapes with queries

-Setup Express API
+- Setup Express API
-Create Basic server
+- Create Basic server
-Create Routes for
+- Create Routes for
-users,
+- users,
-products,
+- products,
-customer cart ( can only exist if user is registered) create endpoints in routes to match User stories.
+- orders ( can only exist if user is registered)
+- create endpoints in routes to match User stories.

 User Stories to Implement later as an admin I want to be able to add new products